rajneeshyadav322/r-swapi-test/README.md

 # Delivery Instructions
+- Open a Pull Request to this Github repository.

-- Send a video using [Loom](https://www.loom.com/) answering the proposed questions, explaining your decisions and presenting the code structure.
+- Send a video using Loom answering the proposed questions, explaining your decisions and presenting the code structure.